NAGAGIT1/repo1/README.md

 # repo1
-this is for demo repo
+this is for demo repo1
-how is demo
+how is demo with repo1
 feedback please